MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/in-app-purchases-and-trials.md

           void Initialize(IntPtr hwnd);
       }
       ```
   * If your application is written in C++, add a reference to the shobjidl.h header file in your code.
 This header file contains the declaration of the **IInitializeWithWindow** interface.

 2. Get a [StoreContext](https://msdn.microsoft.com/library/windows/apps/windows.services.store.storecontext.aspx) object by using the [GetDefault](https://msdn.microsoft.com/library/windows/apps/windows.services.store.storecontext.getdefault.aspx) method (or [GetForUser](https://msdn.microsoft.com/library/windows/apps/windows.services.store.storecontext.getforuser.aspx) if your app is a [multi-user app](../xbox-apps/multi-user-applications.md)) as described earlier in this article, and cast this object to an [IInitializeWithWindow](https://msdn.microsoft.com/library/windows/desktop/hh706981.aspx) object.
 Then, call the [IInitializeWithWindow.Initialize](https://msdn.microsoft.com/library/windows/desktop/hh706982.aspx) method, and pass the handle of the window that you want to be the owner for any modal dialogs that are shown by **StoreContext** methods.
 The following C# example shows how to pass the handle of your app's main window to the method.

-    > [!div class="tabbedCodeSnippets"]
     ```csharp
     StoreContext context = StoreContext.GetDefault();
     IInitializeWithWindow initWindow = (IInitializeWithWindow)(object)context;